The Ultimate SEO Checklist

 SEO checklist

-This SEO checklist is based on over 15-years of experience and includes best practices that allow you to be proficient in search engine optimization in 2024.
+This SEO checklist is based on over 15-years of experience and includes best practices that allow you to be proficient in search engine optimization.
 Use best practices from this ultimate checklist, make your website SEO friendly, boost search engine rankings, and increase the number of fully satisfied visitors.

 1. Basic SEO checklist